Its thumping nightlife, culture and history give the city plenty of appeal. Take a look at some of the best places to live in Newcastle.

 If you'd prefer a house and have a pretty flexible budget, check out the Grade II-listed Georgian townhouses on St Thomas’ Crescent.

 Sandyford: A little less pricey than Jesmond, Sandyford is still only a short walk from the city centre and the universities.
+Again, students reside here alongside a range of other residents.

 Try the four-bedroom Victorian terraced homes with attractive bay windows on Springbank Road and Sandyford Road.
 Again, many larger properties, such as those on Starbeck Avenue, have been converted into flats.

-Heaton: This suburb is found to the north east of the city centre and is more affordable than either Jesmond and Sandyford.
+Heaton: This suburb is found to the north-east of the city centre and is more affordable than either Jesmond and Sandyford.

 Alternatively, search along Chillingham Road for four-bedroom maisonettes in new purpose-built blocks.